Sound hands

 TESTIMONIALS

-About Craniosacral:Craniosacral Therapy (CST) is a noninvasive hands-on therapy focused on the skull, spine, membrane system, pelvis and sacrum that relieves tension and enhances the body’s innate healing capabilities.
-CST practitioners use light touch and follow the rhythm of the cerebrospinal fluid to release tension.
-This rhythm goes by a few different names throughout the CST and osteopathic world: the "craniosacral rhythm" the "primary respiratory mechanism" or the "cranial rhythmic impulse" are common terms for it.What Craniosacral Can DoThere are many health challenges that can be helped with CST.
+About Craniosacral:Craniosacral Therapy (CST) is a hands-on therapy with the points of contact focused primarily on the skull, spine, and sacrum.
+The therapy relieves tension and enhances the body’s innate healing capabilities.
+CST practitioners use light touch and follow the rhythm of the cerebrospinal fluid.
+This rhythm goes by a few different names throughout the CST and Osteopathic world: the "craniosacral rhythm" the "primary respiratory mechanism" or the "cranial rhythmic impulse" are common terms for it.What Craniosacral Can DoThere are many health challenges that can be addressed through CST.

 In my practice, the most notable relief tends to be from the following issues:- Headaches